beege/MMM-Ebook/README.md

 ### Future Updates

-When I get a chance I plan to add a requirements.txt file to make dependency install easy and automatic ebook generation through the calibre command-line tools.
+When I get a chance I plan to add automatic ebook generation through the calibre command-line tools.